-Computing educators are still working through the implications of LLMs in their classrooms and a consensus about how to update pedagogy has yet to form.
+New pedagogical approaches.
+Computing educators are still working through the implications of LLMs in their classrooms, and a consensus about how to update pedagogy has yet to form.
 However, some early approaches are emerging.

-3.4.1 LLMs early.
+LLMs early.
 In a traditional CS1 course, the initial focus usually begins with syntax and basic programming principles, and it can take time for students to become proficient in these fundamentals.
 One novel approach for progressing more rapidly to complex problems is to teach students how to use LLMs to handle low-level implementation details.
-This is exemplified by the approach in the textbook by Zingaro and Porter, "Learn AI-Assisted Python Programming: With GitHub Copilot and ChatGPT" [28].
-Students are introduced to the GitHub Copilot plugin within the Visual Studio Code IDE before they have learned to write a single line of Python code.
-A top-down approach is followed, where students decompose larger projects into smaller functions that are then solvable using Copilot by providing natural language comments.
+This is exemplified by the approach in the textbook by Zingaro and Porter, "Learn AI-Assisted Python Programming: With GitHub Copilot and ChatGPT".28 Students are introduced to the GitHub Copilot plug-in within the Visual Studio Code IDE before they have learned to write a single line of Python code.
+A top-down approach is followed, where students decompose larger projects into smaller functions that are then solvable using Copilot by providing natural-language comments.
 This textbook provides a blueprint for how introductory courses could initially concentrate more on problem-solving and algorithms, rely on automatic code generation for implementation, and defer in-depth and nuanced discussions of syntax until later.

-3.4.2 Explaining algorithmic concepts clearly.
-It is well known that the outputs produced by large language models are very sensitive to their inputs [32].
-In fact, "prompt engineering," where effective prompts are crafted, has emerged as a distinct (and nascent) skill when working with these models.
-For example, when using Codex to solve probability and statistics problems, engineering the prompt to include explicit hints on the strategy for solving a problem is extremely effective [36].
-Denny et al. found that prompt engineering strategies, which described algorithmic steps, were effective for solving programming tasks for which Copilot initially generated solutions that were incorrect [6].
-Other recent work has shown that developers are more successful working with Copilot when they decompose larger programming statements into smaller tasks and then explicitly prompt Copilot for each of the sub-tasks [1, 13].
-It is likely that students will need to develop new skills to communicate effectively with these models.
+Explaining algorithmic concepts clearly.
+It is well known that the outputs produced by LLMs are very sensitive to their inputs.32 In fact, "prompt engineering," where effective prompts are crafted, has emerged as a distinct (and nascent) skill when working with these models.
+For example, when using Codex to solve probability and statistics problems, engineering the prompt to include explicit hints on the strategy for solving a problem is extremely effective.36 Denny et al. found that prompt engineering strategies, which described algorithmic steps, were effective for solving programming tasks for which Copilot initially generated incorrect solutions.6 Other recent work has shown that developers are more successful working with Copilot when they decompose larger programming statements into smaller tasks and then explicitly prompt Copilot for each of the subtasks.^{1,13} It is likely that students will need to develop new skills to communicate effectively with these models.
 A key skill will be the ability to describe the computational steps they wish to achieve in natural language as a way of guiding the model to produce valid outputs.

-3.4.3 Specification-focused tasks.
+Specification-focused tasks.
 One way for students to learn how to create effective prompts is to focus on writing task specifications.
 In a traditional introductory course, novices are presented with problem statements that have been very carefully specified by the instructor to be clear and unambiguous.
-Such detailed specifications provide excellent context for code generation models to produce correct code solutions.
+Such detailed specifications provide excellent context for codegeneration models to produce correct code solutions.
 New types of problems could task students with generating clear specifications themselves, and thus strengthen skills around LLM prompting.
-For example, this is the goal of 'prompt problems' [7], in which students are presented with a visual representation of a problem that illustrates how input values should be transformed to an output.
+For example, this is the goal of 'Prompt Problems',7 in which students are presented with a visual representation of a problem that illustrates how input values should be transformed to an output.
 Their task is to devise a prompt that would guide an LLM to generate the code required to solve the problem.
 Prompt-generated code is evaluated automatically and can be refined iteratively until it successfully solves the problem.
-Recent work investigating classroom use of prompt problems has shown that students find them useful for strengthening their computational thinking skills and exposing them to new programming constructs.
+Recent work investigating classroom use of Prompt Problems has shown that students find them useful for strengthening their computational thinking skills and exposing them to new programming constructs.